Tukituki (electorate): History

-Anna Lorck narrowly took the seat off of Yule after the 2020 election, returning the seat to Labour after 15 years with National.
+Anna Lorck narrowly took the seat off of Yule in the 2020 election, returning it to Labour after 15 years with National.

 The 2023 election saw Catherine Wedd re-capture the electorate back from Labour for National.
 Hawke's Bay Today described it as part of a "blue wave" across Hawke's Bay; Wedd overturned a 1,590 Labour majority, with a margin of 10,118 votes.